Confessor (novel)

-Plot summary
+Plot

 Richard Rahl has been captured by an Imperial Order commander, who spared his life (under the guise of Ruben Rybnik) to be the point man for the commander's Ja'La dh Jin team.
 Kahlan is also Jagang's prisoner, surrounded by special guards who can see her.
 During Richard's imprisonment, he is warned by a cloaked specter that he is now a player of the Boxes of Orden.
 Sister Ulicia is also visited by this figure, and is told that the time to open the Boxes has been reset to one year from the first day of winter-the day that Nicci set the Boxes into motion under Richard's name.

 Rachel is discovered missing from the Keep.
 That night, the witch woman Six enters the Keep and steals the third box of Orden from Nicci and Zedd.
 Zedd discovers the Keep's warning that the Wizard's Keep is dying due to the contamination of the chimes, and places a spell to protect it from future damage.
 Zedd, Rikka, and Tom then head to Tamarang to remove the spell blocking Richard's gift.

 In an attempt to breach the People's Palace, Jagang orders a massive ramp built to reach the plateau, bypassing the natural defenses of the Palace.
 While excavating dirt for the ramp in the Azrith Plains, Jagang's diggers stumbled upon the catacombs under the People's Palace, which provide a secret entryway.
 Three Sisters of the Dark enter, killing Ann and capturing Nicci, while soldiers are sent into the catacombs to prepare an attack.
 The Sisters of the Dark discover what they believe to be the original Book of Counted Shadows in Bandakar.

 Richard, after realizing that Jagang and the Sisters with him would recognize him during team inspections and throughout the tournament, disguises himself by covering the faces and bodies of his teammates and himself with intimidating symbols and parts of spell-forms.
 His team defeats Jagang's team in the tournament final, but Jagang refuses to accept his team's loss and invalidates the win twice, leading to a riot in the camp, during which Richard and Nicci escape, while Kahlan is 'rescued' by Samuel.
 Richard and Nicci, with Adie's help, enters the Palace through the catacombs, where Cara and Nathan help them wipe out the Order forces hiding there.

 Rachel is lured to Tamarang by Violet, who has drawn a spell around her that sets 'ghostie gobblies' to destroy her.
 Along the way, she is given a piece of chalk by Shota, disguised as Rachel's mother, and uses this to transfer the spell to Violet.
 Rachel then restores Richard's gift.
 Shota reappears as Rachel's mother and sends her to deliver a message with Gratch to the Mud People.
 On the way to Tamarang, Zedd, Rikka, and Tom are captured by Six, who is in league with Jagang and has helped attack D'Haran forces in the Old World.